 \end{corollary}

-This upper bound does not depend on dependence-based terms, such as $\Bar{\Sigma}_n$; therefore, it can be observed that the upper bound is equivalent to the independent data case in \citet{bartlett2020benign}.
-Additionally, the derived convergence rate was identical to that of the independent case, as displayed in \eqref{ineq:convergence_rate_independent}.
-In other words, the same rate is achieved for excess risk as that in the independent case, because it is short-memory.
+This upper bound does not depend on dependence-based terms, such as $\Bar{\Sigma}_n$; therefore, it can be observed that the upper bound is equivalent to that in the independent data case in \citet{bartlett2020benign}.
+Additionally, the derived convergence rate is identical to that in the independent case.
+In other words, the same rate is achieved for the excess risk as in the independent case because the process has short memory.